Scanning and Restoring The Witness — Part 3

 Having found a Spirit Datacine in Brisbane and tested some of the Tarax Show kines, it was time to prepare the full length 16mm reels for scanning.

-The discovery of a Spirit Datacine at Cutting Edge in Brisbane, only two hours away, was a relief after the at-a-distance negative experience with the Sydney company.
+The discovery of a Spirit Datacine at Cutting Edge in Brisbane was a relief after the negative experience with the Sydney company.
 This time I could see the equipment for myself, and discuss in person what was needed.

 When the Sydney telecine company failed to deliver a useable scan, the search was on again for a quality film scanning service.

-However, things had changed drastically in telecine land since the Spirit Datacine test done by Larry at The Post Lounge in 2008.
+By 2012 things had changed drastically in telecine land since the Spirit Datacine test done at The Post Lounge in 2008.
+It was a reflection of the wider changes sweeping through the film industry.

 In this post we’re going to get a bit more technical and look into how these film copies (“kines”) were made from the original television productions.
 We’re going to delve into some technical history of film recordings at GTV9 circa 1960.

-After working for many years in the field of graphic design and later web design, I inherited a collection of films made by my late father, some of which are of historical significance, in particular those dating from his work in the early days of Australian television circa 1956 to 1963.
+In 2005 I inherited a collection of films made by my late father, some of which are of historical significance, in particular those dating from his work in the early days of Australian television at GTV9 in Melbourne circa 1956 to 1963.